Security incident reporting - official channels.

 - Systems, data or services affected

-- Initial assessment of impact
+- An initial assessment of impact

 - Actions already taken to contain the incident